magacula/react-unsplash-photo-search/README.md

-Photo Search Web App using Unsplash API w/ React
+Photo Search Web App using Unsplash API made with React